stephen-fox/mkobsd/examples/unattended-installation-bhyve-uefi-img/README.md

 The files in this directory demonstrate how to create an OpenBSD installer img that installs the OS without any user input in a secure manner.
 This example is specifically meant to be a FreeBSD bhyve UEFI guest that loads a img-type installer.

-In addition to using an autoinstall and install.site automation, it customizes the installer at build time to use `com0` as the tty.
+In addition to using autoinstall and install.site automation, it configures the installer to use `com0` as the tty at build time.
 Without this customization, the installer and newly-installed OS will not write the bhyve serial console.

 This example halts the VM's CPU when the installer finishes.
 It does this to work around vm-bhyve not "ejecting" the installer.